 It's divided into different sections depending on themes (fossil plants, fruit trees, bamboo, …) and geography (Australian rainforest, eucalypt, bunya forest, …).
 Aside from that, there are some special areas like the Bonsai House, the Japanese Garden, and the Lagoon.

-Also fun are the several lookout spots and for kids, there's a playground.
+Also fun is the several lookout spots, and for kids, there's a playground.

-You walk from section to section over narrower and wider concrete paths and if you truly want to walk all of them, you'll need as good as a full day.
-I believe we got there somewhere before noon and didn't leave until around 4 p.m.
-It was definitely one of our Brisbane highlights.
+You walk from section to section over narrower and wider concrete paths, and if you truly want to walk all of them, you'll need as good as a full day.
+I believe we arrived somewhere before noon and didn't leave until around 4 p.m.
+It was definitely one of the highlights of our 2 days in Brisbane.

 Good to know: they don't run on public holidays and from mid-December until late January.

-It's also possible to pre-book a guided walk for groups or to book a guided walk around a specific kind of plant.
+It's also possible to pre-book a guided walk for groups or to reserve a guided walk around a specific kind of plant.

-The menu had anything from cake to quiche, and sandwiches to salads and main courses and the prices were very reasonable.
-I had a slice of quiche with some salad on the side and Boyfriend had a scrambled egg toast.
+The menu had everything from cake to quiche and sandwiches to salads and main courses, and the prices were very reasonable.
+I had a slice of quiche with some salad on the side, and my former partner had scrambled eggs on toast.

-Also good to know is that there are drinking fountains and free toilets spread throughout the gardens.
+Also good to know is that drinking fountains and free toilets are available throughout the gardens.

 There's a bus stop right by the planetarium and the entrance to the gardens.
 If you come by car, there are different free parking lots with ample space.